Auto-tagging & auto printer model selection

 Automatic printer model selection

-This feature was release on 19-04-2024.
+This feature was released on 19-04-2024.
 Any files uploaded before that were not subject to automatic printer model selection.

 Upon uploading a file, based on the Gcode Analysis that we perform, where we analyze your file, we may be able to gather which 3D printer model this file is sliced for.